 As with any software, it’s important that it not only meets an organization’s immediate needs but also addresses potential future needs as the company grows.
 Businesses may want to consider software automation features that:

-• Import vendor invoices.
+• Import vendor invoices:

 Electronic invoices flow directly into the invoice automation system, sometimes straight out of an email.

-• Match information.
+• Match information:

-Vendor invoices are automatically matched against their purchase orders and delivery logs to ensure that the correct amount is being billed, the purchase was authorized and the company has received it.
+Vendor invoices are automatically matched against their purchase orders and delivery logs to ensure that the correct amount is being billed, the purchase was authorized, and the company has received it.

-• Apply predefined rules.
+• Apply customizable rules:

 At each step of the AP workflow, the invoice automation system applies customizable business rules to determine the next step.
 For example, if the system matches the invoice to its purchase order, the invoice can be routed for approval.

-• Accept tolerances.
+• Accept tolerances:

 The system allows for tolerances that permit invoices to move through the workflow despite a slight discrepancy, aligned with a company’s materiality thresholds.
 For example, an invoice that is 3% above the amount on the purchase order might be considered close enough to merit automatic approval.

-• Flag exceptions.
+• Flag exceptions:

-The system automatically routes an exception, meaning a seemingly problematic invoice, to an authorized person to manage the approval — for instance, when an invoice arrives that is substantially higher than its corresponding purchase order indicates.
+The system automatically routes an exception, meaning a seemingly problematic invoice, to an authorized person to manage the approval—for instance, when an invoice arrives that is substantially higher than its corresponding purchase order indicates.

 6 Invoice Processing Tasks to Automate

-There is no shortage of articles and reports about the value of automation — how it saves companies money, makes for a more efficient workflow and frees staff of time-consuming, monotonous work so they can apply their talents to higher-value projects.
+There is no shortage of articles and reports about the value of automation—how it saves companies money, makes for a more efficient workflow, and frees staff of time-consuming, monotonous work so they can apply their talents to higher-value projects.
 These benefits apply to invoice processing, including these six tasks:

 With automation, the task of opening and sorting digital invoices and parsing scanned copies of paper receipts can be completed more quickly.